uniot-io/uniot-docs/getting-started/README.md

 **To get started:**

 1. Have a supported hardware (ESP32, ESP8266)
-2. Write a firmware for your device using [Uniot Core](../advanced/uniot-core/README.md) or use ready-made firmware
+2. Customize a firmware for your device or use ready-made solution
 3. Create an account using [Uniot App](https://app.uniot.io) and connect your device

 If you have a supported device, let's start with the firmware: